Depot fire latest to spotlight Bangladesh industrial safety

 In 2021, a fire at a food and beverage factory outside Dhaka killed at least 52 people, many of whom were trapped inside by an illegally locked door.

-The scene after a fire broke out at the BM Inland Container Depot, a Dutch-Bangladesh joint venture, in Chittagong, 216 kilometers (134 miles) southeast of capital, Dhaka, Bangladesh, early Sunday, June 5, 2022.
-Dozens were killed and more than 100 others were injured in the fire the cause of which could not be immediately determined.
+Firefighters work to contain a fire that broke out at the BM Inland Container Depot, a Dutch-Bangladesh joint venture, in Chittagong, 216 kilometers (134 miles) southeast of capital, Dhaka, Bangladesh, early Sunday, June 5, 2022.
+Several people were killed and more than 100 others were injured in the fire the cause of which could not be immediately determined.
 (AP Photo)

 Credit: Uncredited

-The scene after a fire broke out at the BM Inland Container Depot, a Dutch-Bangladesh joint venture, in Chittagong, 216 kilometers (134 miles) southeast of capital, Dhaka, Bangladesh, early Sunday, June 5, 2022.
-Dozens were killed and more than 100 others were injured in the fire the cause of which could not be immediately determined.
+Firefighters work to contain a fire that broke out at the BM Inland Container Depot, a Dutch-Bangladesh joint venture, in Chittagong, 216 kilometers (134 miles) southeast of capital, Dhaka, Bangladesh, early Sunday, June 5, 2022.
+Several people were killed and more than 100 others were injured in the fire the cause of which could not be immediately determined.
 (AP Photo)

 Credit: Uncredited